The History of Tremolo

 The earliest recorded examples of guitars using tremolo

 I’ve been on the hunt (and continue to search) for the earliest recorded example of guitar tremolo.
-You would think, based on the the DeArmond tremolo unit’s introduction around 1939 or so, that the first recordings would had surfaced around that time.
+You would think, based on the the DeArmond tremolo unit’s introduction around 1939 or 1941, that the first recordings would had surfaced around that time.
 It’s safe to assume however that an inventor like Nathan Daniels, or a company like DeArmond or Gibson, wouldn’t start manufacturing tremolo units or circuits in guitar amplifiers in 1947 or 1948 unless there was some indication of demand.
 The sequence would most likely be 1) known guitarists, somewhere, experimenting with tremolo, 2) the idea catches on, and 3) commercially available amplifiers and units start to appear.
 The other plausible scenario would be that accordion players got the idea of tremolo before guitarists – and since the amplifiers were marketed to both accordion players and guitarists, as well as electric pianos and organs, guitarists simply found themselves using tremolo-equipped amps.

 Perhaps because I am much more familiar with guitars than I am with accordions, I’m going with the former theory – that early on, some guitarists were experimenting with tremolo using already-existing tremolo-equipped amplifier circuits that were created for organs.

 In a search for examples of early guitar recordings, Les Paul, the master of guitar experimentation, would certainly come to mind.
-In his recording of Sweet Hawaiian Moonlight, in fact, a subtle-but-definitely-there tremolo can be heard.
+In his recording of Sweet Hawaiian Moonlight, in fact, a subtle-but-definitely-noticeable tremolo can be heard.
 But that was 1946.

 Roosevelt Sykes, somewhere between 1941 and 1944, used tremolo in his recordings of “Love Has Something To Say,” “Are you Unhappy?” and “Poor Boy Blues” (piano on the latter).

 Anything earlier?
-If you know of any very early guitar tremolo recordings.
-PLEASE let me know.
+If you know of any very early guitar tremolo recordings. please let me know.